GitHub MCP vs GitLab MCP: Which Source Control Server Should You Use?

 Which Should You Use

 You use GitHub.
-Use GitHub MCP (@modelcontextprotocol/server-github).
-It is official, well-maintained, token-efficient, and covers everything you need.
-There is no real alternative to consider.
+Use GitHub MCP.
+Official, well-maintained, token-efficient.
+No real alternative to consider.

-You use GitLab with GitLab Duo.
-Start with GitLab's first-party server.
-The OAuth authentication is cleaner than managing tokens, and the semantic code search is a genuine differentiator.
-If you find the 15-tool set too limiting for your workflow, add the community server for specific operations.
+You use GitLab with Duo.
+Start with the first-party server.
+If the 15-tool set is too limiting, add the community server.

-You use both platforms.
+You use both.
 Run both servers.
-GitHub MCP plus either GitLab option works fine -- just be mindful of your total token budget across all servers.
-Consider limiting the GitLab toolsets if you are also running other MCP servers.
+Limit GitLab toolsets if you are also running other MCP servers.